Ananthnbhat/fsd-assignments/6. ci-cd-assignment/hello-world/README.md

 After Jenkins is setup, it will automatically pull the code from the Github whenever there is a new commit and creates JAR file required to run the application.

-**Note :** Github webhook needs to be configured, so CI is triggered whenever there is a new commit.
-Follow the instructions given in [this](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline) website to set it up
+**Note :** To trigger CI whenever there is a new commit, Github webhook needs to be configured.
+Follow the instructions given in [this](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline) website to set it up, if required.

 ### To setup docker in the system, please refer the below website.